Hoover Linx Cordless BH50010 Review

 18 people were kind enough to leave a personal review here, with 13 of them giving a 5 star rating.

-It’ll do a good job on both types of surfaces, easily picking up fine to medium sized particles in just one or two passes and will clean up to the edges because it has edge cleaning bristles.
+It’ll do a good job on both types of surfaces, easily picking up fine to medium sized particles in just one or two passes.

-Don’t rely on this if you have thick carpets at home since it’ll not do as good a job on it as on thinner carpet.
+Don’t rely on this if you have thick carpets at home since it won’t do as good a job as it wood on thinner carpet.

-Even though in some reviewers say you get a 6 year warranty on the vacuum – the manufacturer website states that it only comes with a 2 year warranty on the whole unit (vacuum, charger and battery), you can call them to verify.
+Some consumers say you get a 6 year warranty on the vacuum but Hoover.com states that has a 2 year warranty.
+Please call them to verify.